kikeprime/KH-Save-Editor/README.md

 - Heartless kill counts
 - 99 Puppies unlock flags
 - Everything Trinity related
-- Gummi Inventory including Final Mix exclusives
-- Inventory and Ability dropdowns feature Final Mix exclusives in vanilla mode for modding reasons.
 - Config menu options.
 It reflects the PS2 versions' options.
 Some of them are repurposed in Remix versions.
 PS3 and PC differs in that PC repurposes more options.
+- World statuses and landing point flags
+- Gummi Inventory including Final Mix exclusives
+- Inventory and Ability dropdowns feature Final Mix exclusives in vanilla mode for modding reasons.
 - The kh1.py file documents more known fields than the current app can edit.
 You can for example reset the Xemnas fight.

 ## Documentation